aditi2605/recipe_app/README.md

 ## Project Description

 BiteCult was created out of personal necessity.
 As a passionate food lover, I often found it frustrating to search for recipes across multiple platforms and blogs.
 There was no single place that catered to all of my needs – filtering by allergens, exploring cuisines, viewing tips, or uploading personal recipe ideas.
-Thus, I built BiteCult – an intuitive, community-focused recipe platform to help fellow foodies discover global flavours in one place.
+Thus, I built BiteCult, An intuitive, community-focused recipe platform to help fellow foodies discover global flavours in one place.

 ## Features